 Back in 2009, I did something that I had been promising myself for many years.
 I embarked on my first long-term trip to New Zealand and Australia.
 For five whole months, I explored two new countries and challenged myself in ways I never imagined.
-I jumped out of an airplane, bungy-jumped off of the Auckland bridge, abseiled into caves, climbed a volcano, hang-glided over the sea, and scuba dived with sharks at night.
+I jumped out of an airplane, bungy-jumped off of the Auckland bridge, abseiled into caves, climbed a volcano, hang-glided over the sea, witnessed the twelve apostles, and scuba dived with sharks at night.
 Reading this makes me seem like some sort of adventure junkie, but I actually wasn’t…at the time.
 Sure I had slowly been exploring life’s possibilities and trying new things like white water rafting in the Canadian Rockies and riding as many roller coasters as I could, but still, I was a relatively shy guy who wasn’t really into adrenaline sports or thrill seeking.

 When I first landed in New Zealand however, I felt like a new person.
 I had this new zest for life.
 I had this incredible adventure ahead of me and I was free to do with it as I pleased.
 It was only 7 AM when I pulled up to my Queenstown hostel after an early flight from Canada when I noticed an advertisement for sky-diving.
 I figured “what the hell?”, and immediately signed up.
 Less than 30-hours after landing in a new country, I was up in a small plane, getting ready to jump out at 15,000 feet.